stylelint/vscode-stylelint/ARCHITECTURE.md

 All of these are normal DI providers: the module is just a declarative description of how to build them.

-### 3.4 ExtensionRuntimeService: commands and notifications
+### 3.4 ExtensionRuntimeService: registering commands

 `ExtensionRuntimeService` in `src/extension/extension-runtime.service.ts` is the main runtime service on the extension side.